The Vanderbeekers: The Vanderbeekers on the Road (2022)

 Immediately following the events of the previous book, the Vanderbeekers, Mr. Beiderman, and their friend Orlando set out on a road trip to pick up Mr. Vanderbeeker in the Midwest and surprise him with a birthday trip to the Pacific Coast.
 The Vanderbeeker family endure breakdowns, make new friends while camping and see America, all while Jessie and Orlando keep a secret about their future plans.

 The Vanderbeekers Ever After (2023)

 During the fall after their road trip, amid preparations for the wedding of two dear friends, one of the Vanderbeeker children receives a cancer diagnosis.
-The family rises to the challenge, befriending patients, staff and parents at the hospital whiles supporting their sick family member.
+The family rises to the challenge, befriending patients, staff and parents at the hospital while supporting their sick family member.

 Influences

 Karina Yan Glaser speaks about The Vanderbeekers at the 2018 Gaithersburg Book Festival.

-Among works that Glaser has said influenced The Vanderbeekers are Enright's Melendy family books, Taylor's All-of-a-Kind Family series, Eleanor Estes' The Moffats, A Tree Grows in Brooklyn, From the Mixed-Up Files of Mrs. Basil E. Frankweiler.
+Among works that Glaser has said influenced The Vanderbeekers are Enright's Melendy family books, Taylor's All-of-a-Kind Family series, Eleanor Estes' The Moffats, A Tree Grows in Brooklyn and From the Mixed-Up Files of Mrs. Basil E. Frankweiler.